tmlee/roomorama_api/README.md

 For a step by step guide on getting started with Roomorama API, refer to https://roomorama.com/api/step_by_step.

-This gem does not support OAuth calls yet.

 ## Installation

 Add this line to your application's Gemfile: